 Methods: In a cross-sectional study, 343 refugees were interviewed on the use of alcohol and other substances using the Alcohol Use Disorder Identification Test and the Drug Abuse Screening Test.
 The associated factors included, age, marital status, occupation, duration (length of stay) in Uganda, educational levels, stigma and depression.
 Linear regression analysis was used to examine the associations between the predictor and outcome variables.
 Results: No significant gender difference in alcohol use was found, and the overall prevalence of hazardous, harmful or dependent alcohol use among our sample of refugees living in Mbarara city was 43%.
 There were however, statistically significant gender differences in the use of other substances, with a significantly higher percentage of men than women reporting intermediate, substantial, or severe substance use (45% among men, 37% among women).
-Higher levels of depression and being separated from one's spouse were associated with higher levels of alcohol and substance use.
+Higher levels of alcohol and substance use.
 In addition, higher age and being male were associated with the use of substances other than alcohol.